 1: Shift To Wide Bandgap (WBG) Semiconductor

-Infineon’s CoolSiC solutions combine breakthrough technology with benchmark dependability for their client’s success and are based on established, high-quality volume production.
+Infineon’s CoolSiC solutions combine breakthrough technology with benchmark dependability for their clients’ success and are based on established, high-quality volume production.

 GaN has an even bigger bandgap (3.4 electronvolts) and much greater electron mobility than SiC.
-The breakdown field is 10 times greater than that of silicon (Si), and electron mobility is twice.
+The breakdown field is 10 times greater than that of silicon (Si), and the electron mobility is twice.
 GaN wide bandgap semiconductor power devices are the preferred technology in contemporary resonant topologies, providing novel techniques such as new topologies and current modulation.

 EV Battery Cooling Technology Solutions

-2: Phase Change Material Based Cooling
+2: Phase Change Material-Based Cooling

 A phase-change material (PCM) is a substance that absorbs a considerable quantity of heat energy while transforming from solid to liquid and then releases the energy while turning back into a solid.